Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

 <h1>Airbnb Analysis for Cleaning Services in NYC v2 - Active Directory </h1>
 <h2>Key Findings</h2>

 The predicted impact of every dirty review on a listing is -0.036 days booked out of 90.
-At the 95% confidence level, dirty reviews per listing's impact on days booked out of 90 is significant at the 95% confidence levelvwith a p-value of 0.032 and an overall model fit (R²) of 0.126.
+At the 95% confidence level, dirty reviews per listing's impact on days booked out of 90 is significant with a p-value of 0.032 and an overall model fit (R²) of 0.126.